Care for All of Your Cuts & Scrapes at Southcoast Health

 If you have had a deep cut or other injury, you can trust your complete wound care and recovery to our urgent care team at Southcoast Health Urgent Care Center.
-Our locations are open nights and weekends in Dartmouth, Fairhaven, Seekonk and Wareham, MA.
+Our locations are open nights and weekends in Dartmouth, Fairhaven, Fall River, Lakeville Seekonk, and Wareham, MA.

 Risk Factors & Causes of Cuts